A national retail mattress chain has sued an Atlanta-based commercial real estate broker for an alleged scheme of fraud and kickbacks.

 The Atlanta Business Chronicle has also reported the suit.

-An attorney for Alexander Deitch, the senior vice president, told Bisnow that his client denied the charges.
+An attorney for Alexander Deitch, the former senior vice president, told Bisnow that his client denied the charges.
 The attorney said that he expected the two other executives to deny the charges as well.

 The suit was filed in a filed in Texas court last month.